-Whether you're taking a weekend break in Paris or spending a number of weeks exploring Asia, travel insurance should form a part of your preparation.
+Whether you're taking a weekend break in Paris or spending a number of weeks exploring Asia, travel insurance should form part of your preparations.

 Here we present some common misconceptions about travel insurance that aren't necessarily true.

 While it's great to be optimistic, travel insurance is necessary.

 Research conducted by SITA found that 24.8 million bags were mishandled in 2018, meaning that bags were temporarily misplaced or permanently lost.
 Statistics such as these highlight how important it can be for people to be prepared for such situations.

 While many jetsetters travel with no complications each year, there's no guarantee that this will always be the case.
 Travel insurance could help to cover the costs of a number of complications that may arise, such as cancellation of your trip due to unforeseen circumstances, delayed or cancelled flights or a medical emergency.

 You may think that your European Health Insurance Card will give you the same medical cover as a travel insurance policy, however this is not the case.
 Your EHIC may allow you to access the same care as the locals of the country when travelling around the EU.
 While we have access to free healthcare in the UK via the NHS, this is not the case in all EU countries, and you may still be expected to pay for any medical treatment you receive.

 Furthermore, even in countries where free access to medical care is offered such as Spain, you may find yourself taken to hospital by a private ambulance service.
 This would not be covered by the terms of the EHIC card, nor would treatment at a private medical facility.

 In some cases, you may be entitled to a reduced rate or a refund for your care or transportation, but you are likely to have to part with cash at some point in the process.